 Charging your car at home, and paying your electric utility company for the energy you consume.
 The difference comes at the price of the energy itself.
 Kilowatts per hour refers to how many kilowatts are being pumped into the battery of the car per hour.
 On a home system utilizing a level 2 EV charger, a typical rate at which a vehicle consumes energy is 7.2kWh.
 Most plug-in electric vehicles have a capacity of 50kW, meaning a full charge on a V2 charging unit can take about 7 hours.

 For example, with a monthly membership fee, one charging station network still charges $1.50/hour for level 2 charging.
 The average time of the charge for an electric vehicle on a level 2 system is about seven hours for a full charge.
 This means that a full charge with this charging network would cost you $11.
-When you compare this to the average cost of an EV at-home charging unit, you realize that charging at home saves you about 50%!
+When you compare this to the average cost of an EV at-home charging unit, you realize that charging at home saves you about 50% when you also look at membership fees!

 To find out everything you need to know about at-home EV charging, check out our blog or read about our JuiceBox rapid charging stations here.